STAT545-UBC/STAT545-UBC-original-website/help-STAT545.md

 Once the problem is resolved, the issue can be closed.
 Note that closed issues remain accessible, in case anyone needs to consult them in the future.

+#### Slack

+New to 2017, STAT 545 is implementing a [Slack](https://slack.com/) team!
+Slack is an instant messaging software to facilitate discussions within teams.

+Within the first two weeks, you should expect to receive an invitation to the [stat545-2017](stat545-2017.slack.com) Slack team.
+Use slack to talk to your classmates and members of the teaching team about anything related to the course.

+This is not public!
+Only those involved with the course can see your messages -- and only still when those messages are in a team-wide channel.
+If you think your question would be useful for the world to see, make an issue in the "Discussion" GitHub repository (see below).

 #### Our `STAT545-UBC/Discussion` repository

 We have created a special repository within the STAT545 GitHub Organization for Discussion.
 It is __public__ so note the world can read it, which is overwhelmingly a good thing.